Tenzing94/Accelerated_Cpp_Book/Chapter_03/Exercise_3-5.md

 ## Solution

 Note: In this program, we will not bother with final and midterm grades.
-The program will take a fixed number of homework grades per student as input, and output the student's name along with his/her mean (average) homework score.
+The program will take a fixed number of homework grades per student as input, and output the student's name along with his/her mean (average) homework grade.

 ### Code
 ```Cpp